Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_10_19_week_report.md

 <img width="600" alt="10.5-a" src="https://github.com/Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/blob/main/weekly-reports/10.19-0.png">

-Creating music is a nuanced task.
-While it's relatively straightforward for a device to produce sound, crafting musical pieces requires a deeper understanding, especially to achieve harmony.
+Creating sound is not a difficult task.
+While creating music, especially to achieve harmony is more complicated, which requires a deeper understanding of music.
 Therefore, we explored basic music theory.

 <img width="600" alt="10.5-a" src="https://github.com/Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/blob/main/weekly-reports/10.19-1.png">